The Benefits of Getting Your Staff Outdoors

 Do you and your team spend your working day sat inside a crowded and dark office?
 Do you sit at your desks, staring at your computers, working quietly?
 This can seem like the best way to get things done, and it’s how most of us work.
 Even those of us that have brighter offices, filled with natural light and open space, spend most of our working day indoors.
 We might take regular coffee breaks and spend time chatting with our workmates.
 You might even think that your office has a relaxed and positive atmosphere, but you probably still never get outdoors unless it’s essential to your business.

 We don’t have time.
 Most of us are working under pressure to get things done.
 We work to tight schedules and try to cram as much as possible into our working days.
 We expect our team members to do the same and certainly wouldn’t want to do anything to slow things down.
-But, whether you choose to take your staff outdoors for special events or to try new outdoor activities together that mean that you need to look at a mobile field shelter and local lessons, you take breaks outdoors, or you actually work outside when you can, getting your team outdoors more has many benefits.
+But, whether you choose to take your staff outdoors for special events or to try new outdoor activities together that mean that you need to look at local lessons, you take breaks outdoors, or you actually work outside when you can, getting your team outdoors more has many benefits.
 Let’s take a look at some of them.

 We’re Not Meant to Sit Down All Day